Centrunk/dvmhost3.5/README.md

 `sudo make`

 Refer to spread sheet for Updated `rid_acl.dat`.
-Download sheet as csv, change extension to `.dat`, put in dvmhost directory.
+Download sheet as csv, change extension to `.dat`, put in `/opt/centrunk/configs` directory.

-For `tg_acl.yml`, copy from github and put in dvmhost directory as tg_acl.yml
+For `tg_acl.yml`, copy from github and put in `/opt/centrunk/configs` directory as tg_acl.yml

-`sudo nano /opt/centrunk/dvmhost/tg_acl.yml` copy and pasta
+`sudo nano /opt/centrunk/configs/tg_acl.yml` copy and pasta

+Copy the appropriate config file you are wanting to use and save it in `/opt/centrunk/configs`